SIBarcodeNetwork/ReadtheDocsMaster/Docs/downloading_traces.rst

 Choose a destination folder in the local directory for the downloaded traces.
 Either select an existing folder or create a new folder.
 To generate a new folder, highlight the folder in the local directory in which the new folder will be located, select "New Folder", and provide a name.

-Once the destination folder has been selected, click "OK" and the *Download traces from LIMS* window will pop up with the names of the previously selected plates automatically filled in.
+Once the destination folder has been selected, click "OK" and the *Download Traces from LIMS* window will pop up with the names of the previously selected plates automatically filled in.

 .. figure:: /images/downloading_traces4.png
   :align: center